ML4GW/aframe/aframe/pipelines/sandbox/README.md

 ## Remote Training
-Model training can be run on the nautilus hypercluster simply by setting the `AFRAME_TRAIN_RUN_DIR` and `AFRAME_TRAIN_DATA_DIR` environment variables to point to an s3 path:
+Model training can be run on the nautilus hypercluster simply by setting the `AFRAME_TRAIN_RUN_DIR` and `AFRAME_TRAIN_DATA_DIR` environment variables to point to an s3 path.

 ```bash
 export AFRAME_TRAIN_DATA_DIR=s3://{your-bucket}/$RUN_LABEL/data